 Leaving comments and feedbacks on other community-based sites or 3rd party, blogs also help in promoting a Facebook fan page, which in turn earns regular flow of referral traffic.

 Do you have more ideas on how to maximize traffic count of a Facebook page that you have applied?
-What other examples of great Facebook contents you can share with our readers?
+What other examples of great Facebook content can you share with our readers?
 Please leave your suggestions and the questions in the comment box below.
-I am sure, with all the lessons learnt from social media experts across the web, the Facebook experience is going to be better, entertaining, and authentic for bloggers as well as brands.
+I am sure, with all the lessons learned from social media experts across the web, the Facebook experience is going to be better, entertaining, and authentic for bloggers as well as brands.

 6. (Bonus) Get Most Out of Your Facebook Traffic

 Getting the traffic is not enough!
-Facebook is a great way to get initial engagement and distribution but in the end the interested prospect should land in your email list.
-If you want to convert Facebook fans to long-term customers getting them to sign up for your email list is a great idea.
+Facebook is a great way to get initial engagement and distribution, but in the end, the interested prospect should land in your email list.
+If you want to convert Facebook fans into long-term customers getting them to sign up for your email list is a great idea.
 Find out how to use social media to build your email list.